tomeryeh/demo/README.md

 # Kuzzle Demos

+:warning: *These demos use the alpha version of our Javascript SDK.
+A complete rework of this SDK is underway and we will soon update our demos to this new version.
+You may check our new SDK documentation here: http://kuzzleio.github.io/sdk-documentation*

 These demos show how to use [Kuzzle](https://github.com/kuzzleio/kuzzle) to manage complex real-time applications with persistence.

 # Demos without tutorials
 Those demos are here juste to demonstrate what can be done with kuzzle